Awards & Scholarships

 The ATOM Scholarship and Awards Committees' main objective is to honor exemplary Certified and Student Athletic Trainers in the Commonwealth of Massachusetts, for their valued service and accomplishments.
 The committee helps recognize the extraordinary contributions to the profession by ATCs.
 We would also like to encourage student athletic trainers by offering 2 scholarships to assist them in their pursuit or their degree.
 The first annual scholarship was awarded at the state meeting in January 2001 and today we offer two $1,000.00 scholarships.

 We are also trying to gain recognition at the national level, for Massachusetts ATCs by nominating worthy candidates for the NATA annual award.
 We cannot do this alone, we need your help!
 Please contact me with the names and contact information of worthy candidates.
 For more information on national awards, visit the NATA website.
 You can reach the committee chair, Kathleen Thornton ([email protected]).

 ATOM College Scholarship

-- $1,000.00 given to deserving college Junior or Senior.
+- A $1000.00 scholarship is available to all students enrolled in a Professional Athletic Training Program at either the Baccalaureate or Master's degree level.
 Information is sent to Program Directors and posted on the website in March.
 Applications are due November 1st.
-The award is given to a rising junior or senior who is currently an ATOM member.
+The award is given to a student in their last two years of their Professional preparation program, who is currently an ATOM member.
 The recipients are notified in the fall and the official presentation of the scholarship is at the EATA annual meeting in Januaury.